 #44 Visit the Sir John Soane Museum

 Located at Lincoln’s Inn Fields, one of the quirkiest London museums is that of Sir John Soane, an architect who lived in the UK capital during the 19th-century.
-Absolutely bursting with priceless artefacts, the museum really is a sight to see and I don’t want to spoil the surprise by telling you too much more.
+Absolutely bursting with priceless artefacts and located in the chic district of Holborn, the museum really is a sight to see and I don’t want to spoil the surprise by telling you too much more.
 Of all the London Bucket List attractions in this article, the museum may well be my favourite.
 Then again, I used to volunteer there…

 #45 Visit Piccadilly Circus at night